department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ### Can I get allowances to help pay for a Veteran's burial and funeral costs?

-You may be able to get burial allowances if you're paying for the burial and funeral costs and you won't be reimbursed by any other organization, like another government agency or the Veteran's employer.
+You may be able to get Veterans burial allowances if you're paying for the burial and funeral costs and you won't be reimbursed by any other organization, like another government agency or the Veteran's employer.
 The requirements listed below must also be true.

 **One of these relationships or professional roles describes your connection to the Veteran.
 You’re:**